ipekkarakurt/gcp-ace-notes/networking/networking.md

   - auto mode:
     - default network
     - one subnet per region: subnets use a set of predefined IP ranges with a /20 mask that can expanded to a /16 mask
+    - each subnet is assigned a range of IP addresses that fit within the 10.128.0.0/9 CIDR block
     - regional IP allocation
   - custom mode:
    - no automatic subnet creation